 Chemotherapy for oral cancer

-Chemotherapy drugs used to treat oral cancer are:
+The most common chemotherapy drugs used to treat oral cancer include:

 • cisplatin